bcgov/data-publication/pages/metadata_providers_guide.md

 1. Click the **Finish** button on the _Successfully added._ pop-up.

 #### Automated BCGW Service resources
-Publicly visible datasets in the BCGW that are made availeble in iMapBC will also have WMS and KML created.
+Publicly visible datasets in the BCGW that are made available in iMapBC will also have WMS and KML created.
 * The addition of these resources is handled through an automated script.

 ### Editing the properties of an existing resource